mohamedsgap/social-memory-game/README.md

 The memory game presents the first opportunity to fully combine your skills in HTML, CSS, and JavaScript into a large project.
 Aside from solidifying your skills with these three technologies, you'll discover how best to combine them in a complex application.

-### Contribution
-I am going to be so happy, if you can contribute on this project.
-The Next step I am going to make this project fully responsive on the other devices, so I can't wait to see your pull request in your own branch!